KarisaAdvynia/smbdx-disasm/README.md

 wlalink smbdx-linkfile smbdx-disasm.gbc
 ```

 Work in progress.
-Produces an exact match for the 0x10 banks that contain code (00, 02-04, 06-0B, 11, 13-15, 1D, 1F), with the exception of the auto-calculated checksum at $014E.
+Produces an exact match for the 0x10 banks that contain code (00, 02-04, 06-0B, 11, 13-15, 1D, 1F) and certain graphics banks (20, 26-2B), with the exception of the auto-calculated checksum at $014E.
 Most ROM pointers have been replaced by labels, but not all.

 Remaining regions:
 - Bank 1D: Music.
 While this mixed code/data bank does assemble to an exact match, much of this bank's data seems to contain pointers, in a yet-to-be-documented format.
-- All data-only banks.
+- Most data-only banks.
 Many data pointers are unconfirmed, so most `.incbin`s haven't been included yet.

 ## About data files
 This repository does not include in-game data files (graphics, tilemaps, etc), which must be extracted from the vanilla game before assembling.
 A script is provided to do so: